 How are either of these situations bribery?
 They’re not.
 They’re operant and classical conditioning, not bribery.
 They’re science.

 I could feasibly make a case that bribery happens with poor training mechanics by incompetent trainers or regular people who just don’t know any better.
 Here’s an example.
 If every time you wanted your dog to sit, you first went to the treat jar, got a treat, showed it to him and then said, “Look what I have…now sit.”
 Maybe that’s bribery.
 But competent trainers don’t train like this.

 What’s different?
 We teach the dog what we’re asking them to do in order to get the paycheck.
 We break it down into manageable parts so the dog wins often and stays in the game.
 Then we make it gradually harder.
 And after the dog is reliably trained, we move intermittently rewarding them with food to help keep the behavior strong.
 This is the same idea behind slot machines.
 They don’t pay out every single time, but the chance that they will next time keeps you playing.
 But we can’t do it too soon, or the dog will quit playing our game.

 So please, use food in training.
 I promise you it’s not nefarious and it’s not going to damage your relationship.
 In fact, your dog will love you more if you’re the cheese lady.

 If you need help finding a qualified trainer, check The Academy for Dog Trainers directory or the Pet Professional Guild directory.
 If you still can’t find help or are unsure if the trainer you’re considering is using the right methods, contact me.
-I also offer remote sessions for many issues.
+I offer remote sessions for all issues.